-Terezín was unique.
+Terezín was unique in the Nazi concentration camp system.
 It was a most cynical example of the deceptions that Nazis perpetrated on the West.
 Among the highly cultured Western and Central European Jews whom the Nazis imprisoned in Terezín were many internationally known writers, actors and singers, composers, musicians, scholars, philosophers, scientists, and visual artists.
 Their sudden disappearance would have created a major public relations problem for the Nazis.
-To solve this problem, the Nazis created the fiction that Terezín was a “model ghetto.”
+To address this, the Nazis created the fiction that Terezín was a “model ghetto.”
 Terezín prisoners were unusual in that they did not wear uniforms; they wore their own clothing.
 The Nazis misled the wealthy, elderly German and Austrian Jews whom they were sending to the camp into believing they were going to a spa town where they could sit out the war in safety.
 So convinced were these deportees that this would be true that they packed fancy dress clothes and some, on arrival, even requested accommodations with a view of the (promised but non existent) lake.

-The SS even acceded to the Danish government’s pressure on the Germans to allow a visit by to Terezín by the International Red Cross in June 1944.
+The SS even acceded to the Danish government’s pressure on the Germans to allow a in June 1944.
 This hoax was a particularly egregious example of the Nazis’ strenuous and persistent efforts at deception.
-Having allowed the inmates cultural and artistic activities, including an accomplished choir, the SS perverted those activities to serve their own purposes.
+Having allowed the inmates cultural and artistic activities, including an , the SS perverted those activities to serve their own purposes.

 The SS undertook a vast, months-long “beautification” campaign in advance of the Red Cross visit.
 The campaign involved a physical upgrading of the facilities that the delegation would be taken to see – among other “beautifications,” removing the third tier of bunks on the ground floor of the barracks to be visited, the creation of cafes, a soccer match, a bandstand, a merry-go-round, a performance of the Verdi Requiem, and even the printing of fake currency, as well as the deportation of 7,503 people, largely the sick and elderly, to reduce overcrowding and increase the “healthy appearance” of the prisoners who would become performers in this travesty.

 The Red Cross visit was followed by the creation of a Nazi propaganda film.
 Kurt Gerron, a brilliant filmmaker from Berlin, was forced to be its director.
 The film came to be called “The Führer Gives the Jews a Town.”
 It presented a totally fraudulent portrait of the camp and hid its deplorable conditions.
 Gerron and virtually everyone else involved in producing, directing, filming, and acting in the movie were deported immediately afterward to Auschwitz.
 Only a fragment of the film remains.
-It is available to visitors to the Ghetto Museum at Terezín and is also accessible at the United States Holocaust Memorial Museum.
-See: Theresienstadt: A Documentary Film 1944.
+It is available to visitors to the Ghetto Museum at Terezín and is also accessible at the .
+See: : A Documentary Film 1944.